blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedic Shakhas.md

 - **Aranyaka**: Taittiriya Aranyaka
 - **Upanishad**: Taittiriya Upanishad
 - **Shrauta Sutra:** The Shrauta Sutras of Apastamba (450–350 BCE), Bodhayana (500–200 BCE), and Vaikhanasa (300–100 BCE).
-	- All are attached to the Taittiriya Samhita.
+	- All are attached to the Taittiriya Samhita
 - **Griha Sutra**:
 #### Maitrayani Shakha
 - **Samhita**: Maitrayani Saṃhita